 Without a uniform and objective standard by which facilities, their operations and policies could be assessed, the safety of their contents -vast troves of priceless personal art and objects given over to warehouses each year - and the countless cultural treasures in museums, could not be guaranteed.

-AXA Art hired expert, independent risk surveyors to develop a web-based Global Risk Assessment Platform (GRASP) creating and managing an objective risk assessment system to evaluate both warehouse and museum facilities worldwide.
+XL Insurance Company SE hired expert, independent risk surveyors to develop a web-based Global Risk Assessment Platform (GRASP) creating and managing an objective risk assessment system to evaluate both warehouse and museum facilities worldwide.

 As of today, hundreds of surveys have been conducted worldwide – either as part of the Museum Security Programme or part of the Warehouse Security Programme – not only resulting in a quantifiable profile of each institution but also in an increase of awareness and motivation to improve specific risk areas.